Find out the most common cases of internet fraud and how to stay safe:

 - Carefully check the description of the messages (SMS, Viber) you receive along with the One-Time Passcode (OTP) for approving transactions.

 - Activate the Notifications to get updated on any activity on your products.
-This way, once a transaction is made in your account or card, you receive an email or SMS.
+This way, once a transaction is made in your account or card, you receive a push notification, an email, a Viber text or an SMS on your mobile.

 Fraud through classifieds for buying or selling products